 When Simon entered university, he planned on pursuing a degree in marine biology.
 But, he could not ignore his love of the mountains, of nature and of wildlife.
 Ultimately, he achieved a BSC in Zoology and a Post Graduate Diploma in Wildlife Management, which allowed him to incorporate both.
 After completing his university studies in 2010, Simon set off to discover the world.
 He explored much of the planet; Europe, North and South America, Africa, Caribbean and the South Pacific.

 “One of my best experiences was a two-month canoe trip from Canada to Alaska.
 During this adventure I directed the award-winning documentary; Paddle for the North.
 Six mates, two dogs and 900 miles of wilderness.
 It really taught me a lot about being self-reliant, living simply, and story-telling.
 I have been an amateur photographer and videographer.
 I love the story telling aspect.
 I go to remote, adventurous places.
 I bring a piece of that wilderness back with me and reveal it to the world.”

 In his early twenties, Simon spent three seasons mining the gold mines of Northern Canada.
 In between seasons he had the opportunity to crew on a sailing yacht delivery, enthusiastically logging 18,000 miles in just eight months.
 He realized how much he missed being out at sea.
-Was it destiny that led him to cross paths with Peter on Grey Wolf?
+Was it destiny that led him to cross paths with Peter, Owner of explorer yacht GREY WOLF?
 Could such perfect casting be a coincidence?
 Of course, Simon would not pass up the rare opportunity to command such an extraordinary vessel.